wolfbiter/kane-quneo-mixxx/README.md

 Doing this should simultaneously clear any garbage LED values and assert the proper values.

 #####2.
 Anything to the effect "the midi script function 'KANE_QuNeo.[function]' was not found in loaded scripts.'":
 This might be due to the incorrect Mixxx version for the kane preset.
-Refer to (This Note)[#note-the-guide-assumes-the-user-has-mixxx-v111-installed] for more information.
+Refer to [the note at the top of the page](#note-the-guide-assumes-the-user-has-mixxx-v111-installed) for more information.

 #####3.
 Any other troubles or bugs:
 Feel free to [Submit An Issue](https://github.com/wolfbiter/kane-quneo-mixxx/issues?state=open) or [Contact Me](#contact-me)!